 What Is Zest?

-Zest is the thin, brightly colored outer layer of a lime, lemon, or other citrus fruit.
-Remove this intensely flavored, citrus-oil-filled skin of your lime or lemon with a fine grater or citrus zester ($15, Bed Bath & Beyond), being careful not to grate into the spongy white layer beneath.
+Zest is the thin, brightly colored outer layer of a lime, lemon, orange, or other citrus fruit.
+Remove this intensely flavored, citrus-oil-filled skin of your lime or lemon with a fine grater or citrus zester, being careful not to grate into the spongy white layer beneath.
 The white layer is bitter and unpleasant, but the zest itself holds the essence of the citrus flavor.

 Test Kitchen Tip: Sometimes recipes will call for finely shredded lemon or lime peel.
 Yes, finely shredded peel is the same thing as zest.

-Keeping fresh lemons and limes on hand is the best way to make sure you always have the fresh lemon or lime zest you need for recipes.
-Fortunately, these citrus fruits have long shelf lives (you can store them in the refrigerator for up to two weeks), so they’re easy to keep on hand.
-Still, when we’ve used our last lime in one of our favorite cocktails or our last drop of fresh lemon in one of our refreshing fruit drinks, it’s good to know there are some viable lime and lemon zest substitutes that will work.
+Keeping fresh lemons, limes, and oranges on hand is the best way to make sure you will always have the fresh citrus zest you need for recipes.
+Fortunately, these fruits have long shelf lives (you can store them in the refrigerator for up to two weeks), so they're easy to keep on hand.
+Still, when we've used our last lime in one of our favorite cocktails or our last drop of fresh lemon or orange in one of our refreshing fruit drinks, it's good to know there are some viable lime, orange, and lemon zest substitutes that will work.